A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 - Wear loose-fitting clothing to prevent friction.

-- Use antiperspirants to prevent excess moisture.
+- Choose antiperspirants to prevent excess moisture.
+However, deodorants can sometimes cause allergic skin reactions.

 - Avoid harsh chemicals or other known irritants.